-There is one thing that we can always stand to be reminded when sales prospecting and that is that it is not always all about us, the seller.
+There is one thing that we can always stand to be reminded of when sales prospecting and that is that it is not always all about us, the seller.
 To immediately improve your conversations, shift from talking about you and focus more on talking about the prospect.

 We are self-serving at some level

 There is one consistent trait across most of us and that is that we all have a piece of us that is self-serving.
-By that I mean that we are all motivated to fill and take care of our own personal interests and needs.
+By that, I mean that we are all motivated to fill and take care of our own personal interests and needs.
 This is just part of human nature.

-The reason this is important is that when sales prospecting, it can be common for the sales person to have conversations that are extremely self-serving.
+The reason this is important is that when sales prospecting, it can be common for the salesperson to have conversations that are extremely self-serving.
 They only really care about how they can improve their operations, business, and life.
-By being able to focus on their needs and how you help them, you will not only be more successful at grabbing their attention, you will also be more successful at building relationships and rapport.
+By being able to focus on their needs and how you help them, you will not only be more successful at grabbing their attention, but you will also be more successful at building relationships and rapport.

 Our instinct leads us in the opposite direction

 The interesting thing here is that it can be common for us to do the exact opposite of this by jumping at any chance to talk about our products, their features, and the company we work for.
 We always want to head in this direction for two reasons.

 We love talking about what we are extremely knowledgeable about